How Much Does an Owner-Operator Make?

 There are two ways to look at salary: gross and net.
 The gross average owner-operator salary is three times what a company driver makes.
 But that’s before expenses and taxes — net is what’s left after those.

-Expenses are fixed and covered for most company drivers.
-Taxes are based on the tax bracket they’re in.
-The more specialized and experienced a driver is, the more they will make as a company driver.
+The more specialized and experienced a driver is, the more they can earn working for trucking companies.
 The biggest advantage of being a company driver is that employers handle everything for you.
 There’s no overhead, so you don’t have to worry about owning a truck or paying employees, and taxes automatically come out of your check.
 You also don’t have the startup costs of being a business owner.
+However, when trucking companies handle the logistics of being a carrier, you have less control as a driver.

 Owner-operators have to buy or lease and maintain their trucks, manage their own schedules, and keep track of their own taxes and business expenses.
 You control your schedule, time at home, the routes you take, and the type of truck you drive.
-After initial startup costs, though, owner-operators have much higher earning potential.
+After initial startup costs, owner-operators have much higher earning potential.

 How do owner-operators get paid?